 Forest fire management related initiatives of Forest Survey of India covers the following areas :

-Forest Fire Alerts are disseminated together with Google Earth compatible KML files through email to the nodal officers of State Forest Departments.A registered user who is registered on the FSI website can also avail forest fire alerts as SMS for their area of interest which can now be chosen upto ‘Beat’ level (as per the data available from State).
+The entire process has been made completely automated which has effectively reduced the dissemination time lag.Forest Fire Alerts are disseminated together with Google Earth compatible KML files through email to the PCCF (HoFF) and Forest Fire Nodal Officers of State Forest Departments.A subscriber who is registered on the FSI website can also avail forest fire alerts as SMS for their area of interest which can now be chosen upto ‘Beat’ level (as per the data available from State).

 The LFF programme uses the SNPP-VIIRS sensor (375 m X 375 m resolution) fire hotspot data.
 The application identifies a candidate large fire through an automated algorithm, which identifies large fire comprising of at least three contiguous VIIRS pixels in any geometry.
 Once the candidate large fire is detected, it is continuously monitored using data from subsequent satellite passes as long as the fire is active.
 The continuous tracking of the identified event is achieved by monitoring the estimated fire boundary, which is also continuously updated as per the changes in direction of the fire event.
 The program scans the area for additional three days after its inactivity to detect dormant fires, if any, restarting in the same area again.

 The objectives of this programme are given below:

 i.
 Continuous monitoring and tracking of large forest fires in near real-time.